 “Dressed in black, Lanza proceeds completely unnoticed through an oddly vacant parking lot with a military style rifle and shoots his way through double glass doors and a brand new yet apparently poorly engineered security system.” pg.
 23

-Unless Tracy has something to reveal about his whereabouts on December 14, 2012, how could he possibly know how full or “oddly vacant” Sandy Hook’s parking lot was when Adam Lanza arrived?
-The earliest photos and video footage from that day were captured by first responders and local news crews, who arrived after Lanza had taken his own life.
-Therefore, this is merely baseless speculation on Tracy’s part.
-Moreover, the term “oddly vacant” is entirely subjective.
-Vacant compared to what, exactly?
+Unless James Tracy has neglected to disclose his own whereabouts on the morning of December 14, 2012, there is no plausible way he could know how full—or “oddly vacant”—Sandy Hook’s parking lot was at the moment Adam Lanza arrived.
+The earliest photographs and video footage from that day were captured by first responders and local news crews after Lanza had already killed himself.
+Tracy’s description is therefore nothing more than unsupported speculation, presented as fact.

 “Breaching the school’s security system in such a way would have likely triggered some automatic alert of school personnel.
 Further, why would the school’s administrators run toward an armed man who has just noisily blasted his way into the building?” pg.
 24